Tilings

 True

-is created with an iterable of Obstruction
+A Tiling is created with an iterable of Obstruction and an iterable

-lists.
+of Requirement lists.
 It is assumed that all cells not mentioned in

 some obstruction or requirement is empty.
 You can print the tiling to